InformationSystemsFreiburg/python-webscraping-workshop/README.md

 # Python Web-Scraping Workshop

 ## About this course
-In this course you will learn the basics of Python programm as well as the details on how to programm a web-scraper.
+In this course you will learn the basics of Python programming as well as the details on how to programm a web-scraper.
 A web-scraper is a small programm that automatically opens websites and searches for specified data.
 This course is splitted into three main parts:
 - Introduction to Python Programming
 - Introduction to Web-Scraping with Python
 - Exercises